 Managed Access Programs (MAPs)

-MAPs are programs under which investigational medicines, medicines for which a marketing authorization application is ongoing may be used to treat certain patients who cannot enroll in an ongoing clinical trial.
-Sanofi “Managed Access” addresses the need of treating patients affected by life-threatening, long-lasting or seriously debilitating illnesses by making such medicines available to eligible patients.
+MAPs are programs under which investigational medicines or medicines for which a marketing authorization application is ongoing may be used to treat certain patients who cannot enroll in an ongoing clinical trial.
+Sanofi “Managed Access” addresses the need of treating patients affected by life-threatening or seriously debilitating illnesses by making such medicines available to eligible patients.

 What are Managed Access Programs (MAPs) at Sanofi?

-The term “Managed Access Programs” (“MAPs”) covers various types of programs, in particular “Compassionate Use”, “Expanded Access”, “Named Patient Supply”, “Special Access Schemes/Programs”, “Autorisations temporaires d’utilisation (ATU)” and others.
+The term “Managed Access Programs” (“MAPs”) covers various types of programs, in particular “Compassionate Use”, “Expanded Access”, "Early Access", “Named Patient Supply”, “Special Access Schemes/Programs” and others.

-In all situations the request must be unsolicited and the following conditions must be fulfilled:
+In all situations an unsolicited individual patient request must be submitted and the following conditions must be fulfilled:

 How do you make a request?

-Such requests for not yet authorised or not commercially available products can only be made by the treating physician of the specific patient.
+Requests for unauthorized product and/or product which is not commercially available can only be made by the treating physician of the specific patient.

 To make the request the treating physicians can click on the link below; Sanofi’s receipt of the request will be acknowledged by email within 1 business day.